Dharmil4602/Dharmil4602/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Web Development Projects
+- 🔭 Full Stack Developer
-- 🌱 I’m currently learning Web Development In Detail
+- 🌱 Exploring new technologies
-- I'm a Final Year Computer Engineering Student From College A D PATEL INSTITUTE OF TECHNOLOGY.
+- Master's student at Dalhousie University.

 <!--
 <h1 align="center">Hi There 👋, My Name Is Dharmil Shah</h1>